GSA-TTS/FAC-transition-site/src/data/validations/intake-validations.md

 ## Step 2: Validate the data

 The intermediate form makes the data validation easier.
 Every section of the SF-SAC has a common set of validations applied.
 For example, we make sure every form section has a UEI defined.
 Then, we apply section-specific validations.
-Federal Awards is the most complex form section, and therefore many of our data validations are applied to that portion of the submission.

 <div class="usa-table-container" tabindex="0">
 <table class="usa-table">